 If you’re travelling along the East Coast, it would be worth your time to stop in the little fishing town of Kalk Bay.
 The Kalk Bay harbour boasts an impressive array of cafes and restaurants, offering fresh quality seafood brought in by local fishermen, who you can see coming and going from your table.
 Seals also play and sunbathe nearby, making it an exciting place for children and adults alike.
 There is also a harbour market of vendors and craftsmen for souvenirs and gifts.

-For a grand shopping experience where visitors can shop all their favorite international brands and some fabulous local fair, you’ll want to pay this next mall a visit.
-The third largest mall in South Africa, Canal Walk has 400 shops to visit, ranging from international retailers to brands and stores exclusive to South Africa.
-Visitors can shop the world while enjoying a wide array of food vendors and restaurants.
-There is is also an arcade and cinema and families to enjoy.
+For a grand shopping experience where visitors can shop for all their favourite international brands and some fabulous local flair, you’ll want to pay this next mall a visit.
+The third-largest mall in South Africa, Canal Walk has 400 shops to visit, ranging from international retailers to brands and stores exclusive to South Africa.
+Visitors can shop around the world while enjoying a wide array of food vendors and restaurants.
+There is also an arcade and cinema and families to enjoy.
 The mall is situated on a canal, which offers various water activities.

 With all these amazing shopping experiences on offer, it’s well worth the trip to visit these markets and malls.
 Savour some of Cape Town’s finest street food and sweet treats, or shop for that perfect gift for family and friends back home.
 You’ll love what our local vendors have to offer.